 On November 20, 2007, the PJM Industrial Customer Coalition (PJMICC) filed a complaint against PJM, arguing that the December 31, 2007, sunset component is unjust and unreasonable.
-PJMICC further requested that the Commission extend the current credit mechanism until PJM confirms the implementation and market-readiness of the alternative proposal.
+PJMICC further requested that the Commission extend the current credit mechanism until PJM confirms the implementation and market-readiness of an alternative proposal.

-The PUCO agrees with PJMICC that the tariff provisions that are set to expire are necessary, in some form and at some level, to ensure at least minimal levels of demand elasticity in the market.
-The provisions serve as one of several checks on the exercise of market power.
+The PUCO agrees with PJMICC that the tariff provisions that are set to expire should continue, in some form and at some level, to ensure at least minimal levels of demand elasticity in the market.
+The provisions can serve as a check on the exercise of market power.
 The provisions help to dampen price volatility.
 The provisions help to create benefits that could accrue to all customers in the form of reduced clearing prices.

 In light of the fact that the provisions at issue have been in effect since 2000/2001, continuation of those provisions will cause no injury.
-On the contrary, as more fully explained in PJMICC's complaint, the market will be harmed if appropriate demand-side response compensation is not available.
-Even PJM, in its answer to PJMICC's complaint, does not oppose maintaining the present incentive payment pending settlement discussions or final resolution of a long-term solution.2 The PUCO would welcome the initiation of such a process.
+On the contrary, as more fully explained in PJMICC's complaint, the market could be harmed if appropriate demand-side response compensation is not available.
+PJM, in its answer to PJMICC's complaint, does not oppose maintaining the present incentive payment pending settlement discussions or final resolution of a long-term solution.2 To that end, the PUCO would welcome the initiation of a mediation process.